microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 matrix component's type, a type conversion is applied following the rules documented in the [Conversions](#data-conversion-rules) section.

+Validation shall enforce that:
+* The output matrix scope must be `Wave` or `ThreadGroup`

 ```llvm
 declare %dx.types.LinAlgMatrix<mangling> @dx.op.linAlgCopyConvertMatrix.[MatTy1].[MatTy2](
   immarg i32,                         ; opcode